nthlink/nthlink-outline/README.md

 The `gomobile` will be installed in `$GOPATH/bin`, The default `$GOPATH` is `$HOME/go`.
 If you got an error that shows `gomobile not found`, please add the bin path to `$PATH`.

 The `gomobile` doesn't support the latest version of NDK.
-We use NDK r22 for this SDK.
+We use NDK r22 for this library.
 Add `ANDROID_NDK_HOME` environment variable to specific the version.

 ```